danieljanderson/Life_game/notes.md

 # when you buy a car you should be able to take out a lone and than pay that back by a percentage per month.

+# notes on the main program
+When Event.trySomethingNew is implemented the question "did you enjoy it it"  gets asked and if the answer is yes is added to the person.hobbies array